Tabu (actress): Career expansion (2000–2007)

 In 2001, Tabu starred in Madhur Bhandarkar's Chandni Bar as a bar dancer.
 Despite her initial hesitation due to the failure of Bhandarkar's previous film Trishakti (1999), she accepted the role after hearing the film's narration.
 The film, along with Tabu's performance, received unanimous critical acclaim, and she received her second National Film Award for Best Actress and a fifth nomination for the Filmfare Award for Best Actress.
 Critic Taran Adarsh wrote, "Chandni Bar is Tabu's film all the way and there are no two opinions on that.
 Her performance deserves the highest marks and of course, all the awards.
 Her work is flawless and the impact her character makes on the minds of the viewer is also due to a tailor-made role".
 In a similar fashion, Salil Kumar of Rediff.com reviewed, "if there is one actress who can carry a film on her shoulders, it is Tabu.
 As usual, she sparkles!"
 Several publications have since regarded the performance as one of the finest of her career.

 In 2003, Tabu starred in an adaptation of William Shakespeare's Macbeth, titled Maqbool, that saw Irrfan Khan in the eponymous role.
-Based on the character of Lady Macbeth, she played Nimmi, Khan's domineering wife.
+Based on the character of Lady Macbeth, she played Nimmi, Khan's domineering lover.
 Helmed by Vishal Bhardwaj, the film was the first of his Shakespearean Trilogy and premiered at the 2003 Toronto International Film Festival.
 Maqbool was a box-office failure but was met with acclaim; Tabu's performance also received unanimous acclaim with critic Ron Ahluwalia writing: "Tabu shines in a dark role.
 The most versatile actress in Bollywood takes to villainy like second nature."

 She played the supporting role of a RAW officer in Fanaa (2006), alongside Aamir Khan and Kajol.
 The film went on to become the sixth highest-grossing film of the year.
 The same year, she starred in her first Hollywood film The Namesake, directed by Mira Nair.
 The film was a success overseas, and she received positive reviews for her performance.
 In R Balki's romance Cheeni Kum (2007), Tabu played a 34-year-old tourist in London who falls in love with a chef in his sixties (played by Amitabh Bachchan).
 Due to budget constraints, Balki borrowed equipment from Nikkhil Advani's Salaam-e-Ishq for filming.
 Cheeni Kum received positive reviews from critics; Taran Adarsh praised Tabu for holding her own in the presence of Bachchan.
 Though the film was moderately successful in the domestic market, it performed particularly well in the UK and US.
 She acquired a record-setting fourth Filmfare Award for Best Actress (Critics) for her performance in the film.